-Even the most seasoned veteran of the legislature has watched his favorite bill go down to defeat.
+Even the most seasoned veteran of the legislature has watched a favorite bill go down to defeat.
 If you are easily discouraged by defeat or have little stamina, you might want to consider staying out of the legislative arena.

 Don’t forget that there is always next year.
 You may find that when you try again, you have your facts more substantiated and there are more supporters for your position.